Coventry, RI USA

 In the spirit of thinking globally and acting locally, the group voted to donate my speaking fee to the Audubon Society of Rhode Island.

-2015 at Paine School in Foster, Rhode Island USA
+Paine School in Foster, Rhode Island USA

 LINDA GIVES BACK AT PAINE